No OnePlus 5G phone for Verizon in the first half of 2019

 Though Verizon remains open to carrying a OnePlus phone, there are no plans for OnePlus to build a phone specifically for the carrier, according to people familiar with the interactions between the two companies.

 OnePlus confirmed that its 5G smartphone will be a distinct line that will launch alongside its main flagship family.
-It'll be purpose-built to tap into the next-generation cellular network.
+It'll be purpose-built to tap into the next-generation cellular network, with the OnePlus 7 to come later.

-While the OnePlus 6T, which is the first phone from the company to be supported by a US carrier in T-Mobile, represents an opportunity to break through to the mainstream in this country, a future partnership with Verizon, the nation's largest wireless carrier by subscribers, could cement its position.
+The OnePlus 6T is the first phone from the company to be supported by a US carrier in T-Mobile.
 But OnePlus, which lacks the resources of giants like Apple or Samsung, is opting to take things slow despite its position as a fan favorite of Android enthusiasts.
+That's partly why you saw long lines at T-Mobile stores as OnePlus struggled ot meet the demand.

 The limited release of a 5G phone, meanwhile, underscores the messy nature of the next-generation wireless technology, which promises a massive speed boost but also demands that manufacturers work with carriers to tune their devices specifically to individual networks.
 The consequence, at least in the near term, is a lot of 5G devices that'll work on one carrier but not another.